GSA/challenges-and-prizes/_all-challenges/1224-xtech-innovation-combine-advanced-energy-storage-challenge.md

   The USG will not reimburse participants for any costs associated with preparing or submitting responses to any portion of Innovation Combine (Part 1, Part 2, or Part 3).
 Participation in the Innovation Combine is voluntary.
 This announcement/competition and/or the information presented herein will not obligate the USG in any manner.
 The posted information is provided for planning purposes only and does not constitute a Request for Proposal.
 judging: >-
+  **Judging Panel**

+  The concept white paper and accompanying single-slide summary chart will be evaluated by a team of United States Government (USG) subject matter experts (SMEs), including technical, acquisition, and user experts.

+  **Judging Criteria**

   **Part 1: Request for Concept White Papers**